shafy/shafyy/content/post/startup-theory-ex-post.md

 When you run a startup, a lot of people will give you advice.
 A lot lot.
 Most people suck at giving advice, so they just give you an example.
 Ex-post advice.
 An empirical case study.

 They say shit like "why don't you do the Tesla strategy, start with a small but premium market, and then move to a lower but bigger market".
 Or "Airbnb growth hacked Craigslist to link to their own website.
-And did you now that the founders lived with their users.
+And did you know that the founders lived with their users.
 You should do that, too!""

 Growth hacking, ugh.